rodolfodiegosilva/orfanatonib-api/docs/shelters/README.md

   "statusCode": 400,
   "message": [
     "name should not be empty",
-    "time must be a valid time format"
+    "name should not be empty"
   ],
   "error": "Bad Request"
 }